il3ven/blogmaker/README.md

 * pandoc
 * rsync (Only needed if you plan to publish the blog on your server)
+  * Not needed if you are hosting on GitHub

 ### How to use